Unreimbursed Medical Expenses in Utah

 Do not ignore the request, but do not assume every amount is valid either.
 Check whether the expense was actually unreimbursed, whether the supporting documents are complete, whether the order covers that type of treatment, and whether the request was timely.
 A careful response is usually stronger than a flat refusal.

-Keep the child at the center: Medical support exists to meet the child’s real needs, not to create a side contest over leverage between parents.
+Medical support exists to meet the child’s real needs, not to create a side contest over leverage between parents.
+Clear records, written communication, and faithful order compliance reduce unnecessary conflict.

 This Instagram reel fits here because it gives the kind of practical reminder parents actually need in these cases: save receipts, keep documentation, and assume that proof matters if reimbursement becomes disputed later.